radumarias/rvirt-gpu/README.md

 Virtualization for `GPU` that allows you to run local `GPU` apps and the code is actually ran in the cloud, keeping your data local, without changing your app, at least not much.

+> [!WARNING]
+> **This is still under development.
+Please do not use it with sensitive data for now, please wait for a stable release.
+> It's mostly ideal for experimental and learning projects.**

 # Functionality

 - `vGPU` is a `virtualization` layer for a `GPU`